filipeabessa/filipeabessa/README.md

 ### Hi, I'm Filipe Bessa! 👋

-- 🔭 I’m currently working in the IMS's project, from Porto Digital, as a frontend developer using React JS, Next JS, Styled Components, Bootstrap etc.
+- 🔭 I’m currently working in the IMS project, from Porto Digital, as a frontend developer using React JS, Next JS, Styled Components, Bootstrap etc.

 - 🌱 I’m currently learning Next JS!
 I'm working in my first project using this framework and i'm loving it!